JCho82/Whole-genome-sequencing/tutorial_from_assembled.md

 ```

 ```
-Then, export the data in the FASTA format in the program (naming sample1).
+Then, export the data in the FASTA format in the program (name it as sample1).
 ```

 ```